 The members of COZA church have gone on the defensive.
 Many are not pleased with Timi Dakolo for calling out their pastor Biodun Fatoyinbo.
 Not in on the gist?
-Well, you can count on our Rave News Digest which summarizes some of the hottest global news you need to catch up on, saving you time and energy.
+Well, you can count on our Rave News Digest which summarizes some of the hottest and latest global news you need to catch up on, saving you time and energy.
 Consider it your daily news fix.

 Here is a rundown of five of the hottest news topics…

 1. Woman who claimed snake swallowed money arraigned by EFCC

 Remember the woman who had alleged that a snake “swallowed” N35 million belonging to the Joint Admission and Matriculation Board (JAMB)?
 She is being arraigned by the Economic and Financial Crimes Commission (EFCC).

 The JAMB official Miss Philomina Chieshe dumbfounded many when she claimed a snake entered into the office and swallowed the sum of ₦35 million.